nevchetan/30-days-of-dsa/README.md

-day07 -> to check whether the string s issub sequnce of the string t or not (https://leetcode.com/problems/is-subsequence/) day08 -> To check the largest prefix from a given list of strings(https://leetcode.com/problems/longest-common-prefix/) day09 -> Best time To buy and sell of stock and gain maximum profit out of it (https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)
+day07 -> to check whether the string s issub sequnce of the string t or not (https://leetcode.com/problems/is-subsequence/) day08 -> To check the largest prefix from a given list of strings(https://leetcode.com/problems/longest-common-prefix/) day09 -> Best time To buy and sell of stock and gain maximum profit out of it (https://leetcode.com/problems/best-time-to-buy-and-sell-stock/) day10-> day11-> day12-> To check if the given number is a palindrome or not(https://leetcode.com/problems/palindrome-number/)